girlscript/winter-of-contributing/C_CPP/OOPs in C++/Constructor & Destructor/Stack Parameter using Constructor and Destructor.md

 # CONSTRUCTORS:
+They are similar to a member function of the class as they are used to initialise the objects of the same class, but doesn't support a prototype.
-The member functions of a class,used to initialise objects of the same class.
-With no return type, it has the same name as of class and should be placed inside public section of same.
+It has the same name as of class and should be placed inside public section of same.

 # DESTRUCTORS:
-These are used for memory deallocation and cleanup for class objects and its members , when the object is deleted at first place.A destructor is a member function with the same name as its class prefixed by a ~ (tilde).
+These are used for memory deallocation and cleanup for class objects and its members , when the object is deleted at first place.
+Similar to constructors in its usage, they are prefixed by a "sign" named as tilde (~).
 ```cpp
 //SYNTAX:
 class AB{